Coherent confluence modulo relations and double groupoids: Coherent confluence modulo

-We can then repeat the same process using double induction on the branching $(f_3,e_3,f'_3)$ of $S$ modulo $E$ of source $(w_1,w_2)$ and so on, and this process terminates in finitely many steps, otherwise it leads to an infinite rewriting sequence wrt $S$ starting from $u_1$, which is not possible since $\ERE$, and thus $S$, is terminating.
-This yields the $\Gamma$-confluence of the branching $(f,e)$. \end{proof}
+We can then repeat the same process using double induction on the $S$-branching $(f_3,e_3,f'_3)$ with source $(w_1,w_2)$, and so on.
+This process terminates in finitely many steps, otherwise it leads to an infinite $S$-rewriting path with source $u_1$, which is not possible since $\Pr$ is terminating.
+This proves the $\Gamma$-confluence of the branching $(f,e)$. \end{proof}